nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC11 - Find Clients by Risk Tag**

+**MSS**

+1. User searches for clients by their risk tag.
+2. Financial Advisor Planner shows a list of clients that matches the given risk tag.

+   Use case ends.

+   **Extensions**

+* 1a.
+User inputs an invalid risk tag

+    * 1a1.
+Financial Advisor Planner shows an error message

+      Use case ends.
+* 1b.
+Financial Advisor Planner can't find any matching clients given the risk tag

+    * 1b1.
+Financial Advisor Planner shows an empty list

+    Use case ends.

+**Use case: UC12 - Find Clients by income**

+**MSS**

+1. User searches for clients by their income.
+2. Financial Advisor Planner shows a list of clients that matches the given range of income.

+   Use case ends.

+   **Extensions**

+* 1a.
+User inputs an invalid income

+    * 1a1.
+Financial Advisor Planner shows an error message

+      Use case ends.
+* 1b.
+Financial Advisor Planner can't find any matching clients given the income range

+    * 1b1.
+Financial Advisor Planner shows an empty list

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.